jg-made/jg-made-system/README.md

 ![hacienda ninja](https://github.com/jg-made/jg-made-system/blob/master/img/hacienda-ninja.png)

-Disclaimer: this repo exists just for @jg-made to do dev work for made.
-Use any part of it at your own risk.
+Disclaimer: this repo exists just for @jg-made to do dev work for Made.
+Use it at your own risk.

 JFYI I am currently using `ubuntu 19.04`.

 If you just want to browse the repo for useful stuff, I advise looking at the files in `profiles/`.
-The file names indicate what they pertain to.
-For example, if you want to see how I am able to connect to the procurement database with such ease, maybe you want to read `profiles/procurement.profile`.
+For example, if you want to see how I am able to connect to the procurement database easily, you can look at`profiles/procurement.profile`.

 #### Best Features:
 - `jira_what_am_doing` see what the business wants from you without leaving the comfort of your nice dark terminal.